guiuba2/newCodexTest/README.md

 ---

-><h4>7 - Simple Order Manager System demo, using SQL to create tables with basic configuration</h4>
+><h4>7 - Simple Order Manager System demo.
+Here I show how I would use SQL to create tables with basic configuration for the system.
+There are also some clarifications on how Entities and Relationships work.</h4>

 ![image](https://github.com/user-attachments/assets/14597d32-521e-4492-9fda-1deec8c536cc)